Linushaddai99/My-Portfiolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Mobile-portfolio-website
-In this project, I was able to build the header and headline sections of my personal portfolio(Mobile version).
+In this project, I was able to build the header and headline sections of my personal portfolio(Mobile-view version).
 The goal of this project is to show the importance of using the mobile first approach when building a website.

 ## Built With